-Silver Grant International (171) Industries Ltd., a Chinese bad-debt investor part-owned by Citigroup Inc. (C), said first-half profit fell 6.3 percent on less gain from loan disposals.
+Silver Grant International (171) Industries Ltd., a Chinese bad-debt investor part-owned by Citigroup Inc. (C:US), said first-half profit fell 6.3 percent on less gain from loan disposals.

 Net income decreased to HK$333 million ($43 million), or 14.8 Hong Kong cents, for the six months to June 30 from HK$355 million, or 17.3 Hong Kong cents, a year earlier, the Hong Kong- based company said in a statement today.
 Revenue rose 77 percent to HK$528 million because of gains from equity investments.